mrdotx/xkeymou/README.md

 # xkeymou

-This program is a replacement for the physical mouse in Linux.
+This program is a replacement for the physical mouse in Linux on X11.

 ## Installation